 Posted In: Institutional Capital Markets

-Donal O’Brien, Regional Executive for GBST based in Hong Kong, discusses the benefits of adopting ISO 20022 messaging standards.
+Donal O’Brien, Regional Executive based in Hong Kong, discusses the benefits of adopting ISO 20022 messaging standards.

 A vital part of any financial transaction is adherence to a messaging standard.
 It essentially means all companies and systems can speak to each other in the same language.
 Having all messages in the correct format ensures fast and accurate transactions — it facilitates Straight-Through Processing (STP) and reduces the risk of errors.